 You may begin to do some light exercise during this time, such as short walks to help rebuild your strength.
 After 8 weeks you should be able to resume many of your normal activities.

 You will start to feel better and resume your daily life after 8 weeks with a bit of luck.
-But a full recovery usually takes around 3 months as the abdominal muscles need to completely heal.
+But a full recovery from stoma surgery usually takes around 3 months as the abdominal muscles need to completely heal.
 Avoid any heavy lifting (a good rule of thumb is anything heavier than a kettle) or overly strenuous activities during this time.